abdosalehpkcs/opsys101/README.md

 # Go home from anywhere
 cd

-# Go to previous directory
+# Go to previous directory and print its path
 cd -

 # Go up one level, then home